 Congenital renal cystic dysplasia is a broad category of congenital malformations involving metanephric malformation or congenital obstructive uropathies.

 Congenital renal cystic dysplasia affects one or both kidneys.
-Renal cystic dysplasia may be an isolated congenital anomaly, or it may be part of a malformation syndrome (ie, associated with other clinical features—see Table 1: Cystic Kidney Disease: Major Groups of Cystic Nephropathies).
-Associated urologic abnormalities may include ureteropelvic and ureterovesicular junction obstruction, neurogenic bladder, ureterocele, posterior urethral valves, and prune-belly syndrome (a triad of abdominal wall muscle defects, urinary tract abnormalities [eg, dilated ureters, enlarged bladder and urethra], and bilateral cryptorchidism—see Congenital Renal and Genitourinary Anomalies: Prune-Belly Syndrome).
+Renal cystic dysplasia may be an isolated congenital anomaly, or it may be part of a malformation syndrome (ie, associated with other clinical features—see see Major Groups of Cystic Nephropathies).
+Associated urologic abnormalities may include ureteropelvic and ureterovesicular junction obstruction, neurogenic bladder, ureterocele, posterior urethral valves, and prune-belly syndrome (a triad of abdominal wall muscle defects, urinary tract abnormalities [eg, dilated ureters, enlarged bladder and urethra], and bilateral cryptorchidism—see Prune-Belly Syndrome).

 Symptoms and signs vary by how much renal parenchyma is preserved and whether involvement is unilateral or bilateral.
 Some degree of renal insufficiency or renal failure may develop.
 Congenital renal cystic dysplasia is commonly discovered by ultrasonography prenatally or during early childhood.